The Friendly Type: Plot

 Arthur Harrow and his followers discover the location of Ammit's tomb.
 In Cairo, Marc Spector and Steven Grant both experience several unusual blackouts while tracking down a lead to Harrow's location.
 After they fail to obtain information from Harrow's followers, Khonshu causes a solar eclipse to call for a council of the Ennead and their avatars, who summon Spector to a chamber inside the Great Pyramid of Giza.
 Khonshu and Spector attempt to inform the gods of Harrow's plan to free Ammit, but the latter successfully denies the accusation when summoned.

 The avatar of Hathor, Yatzil, tells Spector to find the sarcophagus of a medjay who knew of the location of Ammit's tomb.
 He later encounters Layla, who takes him to meet with Anton Mogart, an acquaintance of Layla who owns the medjay's sarcophagus.
 However, the meeting goes awry when Harrow arrives and destroys the sarcophagus, forcing Spector, Grant and Layla to fight off Mogart's men and escape into the desert.
 Grant is able to assemble a set of fragments from the sarcophagus into an ancient star map, but the map is two thousand years out of date.

 Khonshu uses his powers to briefly turn back the night sky to resemble the map, allowing Grant and Layla to find the location of Ammit's tomb.
 However, Khonshu is then imprisoned by the other gods, leaving Grant and Spector's body unconscious and powerless.

 Production

 Development

 In August 2019, Marvel Studios announced a series based on Moon Knight was being developed for the streaming service Disney+.
 By October 2020, Mohamed Diab was set to direct four episodes, including the third episode.
 Diab executive produces alongside Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, Brad Winderbaum, and Grant Curtis, star Oscar Isaac, and head writer Jeremy Slater.
-The third episode, titled "The Friendly Type", was written by DeMayo and Cameron & Pirzada, and was released on Disney+ on April 13, 2022.
+The third episode, titled "The Friendly Type", was written by DeMayo and Cameron & Pirzada.